 Build a Memory Infrastructure

-You will find out there are several basic ways to help create a network for your memories.
+You will find out several basic ways to help create a network for your memories.
 A memory infrastructure is a mechanism you can use for multiple subjects.

 The storyline system is another powerful memory system.
 Pick your favorite story, break it down into segments, and there is your device.
 You can use any narrative that has a memorable progression.
 You can also create a story using the routines from your daily life.